Oscar Edelstein: Argentina & Andrómeda

 Edelstein is informed by the tradition of the Argentine intellectual avant-garde and as such many comparisons have been made to musicians, like Charles Ives, Karlheinz Stockhausen, Edgard Varèse and John Cage, but also to more popular or rock musicians like Hermeto Pascoal, Frank Zappa, and King Crimson.
-Edelstein says, "Critics and specialists sometimes make comparisons in order to try to explain me to others who don't know my work.
+Edelstein says, "Critics and specialists sometimes make comparisons to try to explain me to others who don't know my work.
 I really appreciate their intent because we always understand in our own dimension.
-I know that I am not so "important" or popular but I am sure that I am totally new."
+I know that I am not so "important" or popular, but I am sure that I am totally new."